-Your academic knowledge is tested and supplemented by professional learning experiences.
+Your academic knowledge is enhanced by professional learning experiences.
 All students must complete two summer internships or pursue a U.S. Coast Guard third mate’s license by sailing the college training ship, the Empire State VI, and joining the regiment of cadets.
 The regiment is a disciplined lifestyle program that holds no affiliation with the military.

 The Marine Environmental Science program is an interdisciplinary exploration of the natural marine world.
 Your courses will give you a thorough understanding of biology, geology, math, meteorology, oceanography and chemistry.
 You may choose to expand your knowledge in a particular area through a minor either in marine biology or oceanography and meteorology.

 Upon successful completion of Bachelor of Science program in Marine Environmental Science, graduates will be able to:

 1. Demonstrate knowledge of fundamental concepts and/or laboratory skills throughout the entire MES curriculum.